splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 * **Billing day** - when the customer will be charged and invoices will be generated;
 * **Payment due (days after billing day)** - when the customer needs to make payments before being blocked.
 Even though the customer will have a blocked status, their services will still be accounted;
 * **Blocking period (days after payment due)** - allows to extend the period when customer will be blocked (by default the value is `0`);
+* **Next block** - the indicator for customer's profile with recurring billing type that shows the date when customer will be blocked.
+The displayed date can be edited, it implies that the date of the last charge (from which the billing due is calculated) will be changed.
+If the parameter `Enable processing of Billing Due` in `Config → Finance → Automation` is disabled, the status will be shown as `Disabled in config`.
+The status `Already blocked` means that customer has been blocked, the status `In the next billing cycle` means that the customer's balance exceeds the minimum required value;
 * **Deactivation period (days after blocking) (Grace period)** - when the customer's services will be marked as inactive, client no longer uses services and the system no longer accounts for it;
 * **Minimal balance** - minimal balance required in the customer account to avoid being blocked;
 * **Partner percent** - shows the individual partner percent value the customer belongs to.
 The global `Partner's commission (%)` setting is located in `Config → System → Company Information`;